mmb-irb/MDDB-workflow/docs/source/input.rst

 ``cv19_startconf``
 ~~~~~~~~~~~~~~~~~~

-Set some additional inputs requested by the referees
+Set some additional inputs requested by the referees.

 - Starting conformation of the spike (options: close, 1 open, 2 open, 3 open)